153957/153957/content/timelapse_guide.md

 #### Motion during shoot

-You can use a <a href="http://www.dynamicperception.com/default.asp" rel="noreferrer">Dynamic Perception</a> setup combined with the <a href="https://github.com/DynamicPerception/OMLibraries" rel="noreferrer">Open
-Moco</a> software to add pan and tilt to your time-lapse movies.
+You can use a [Dynamic Perception](https://www.dynamicperception.com/) setup combined with the [Open Moco](https://github.com/DynamicPerception/OMLibraries) software to add pan and tilt to your time-lapse movies.
 The software and tools are designed specifically for motion in time-lapse, being able to move very slowly and create natural looking motion (ease-in and out).